Besov class via heat semigroup on Dirichlet spaces III: BV functions and sub-Gaussian heat kernel estimates

 For nested fractals~\cite{Sab99,Lind,KigB,BP,Ba98}, we prove that $\lambda_1^\#=d_H$ is the Hausdorff dimension of the space and that $KS^{\lambda_1^\#,1}(X)$ is dense in $L^1(X,\mu)$, see Theorem \ref{T:nested}.
 For the Sierpinski carpet~\cite{BP,Ba98,BB89,BB99} we prove that

 and conjecture that in fact there is an equality in \eqref{e:alpha-SC intro}.
 Here, $d_{tH}$ is the topological-Hausdorff dimension defined in \cite{BBE15}.

 A key point in the study of the $L^1$ Korevaar-Schoen classes $KS^{\lambda,1}(X)$ is Proposition \ref{KS-BEsov} which allows us to identify $KS^{\lambda,1}(X)$ with the heat semigroup based Besov class $\B^{1,\alpha}(X)$, $\alpha =\frac{\lambda}{d_W}$, that was introduced and extensively studied in our previous papers \cite{ABCRST1, ABCRST2}.
-In particular, we note that $\alpha_1^\#:=\frac{\lambda_1^\#}{d_W}$ is therefore the critical parameter in the Besov scale of the classes $\B^{1,\alpha}(X)$, that is, for $\alpha$ larger than this threshold the corresponding Besov classes contain only constant functions.
-Working directly with the Besov classes $\B^{1,\alpha}(X)$ has the advantage that we are in the framework of~\cite{ABCRST1}, which allows us to use a wide range of heat semigroup techniques paralleling the methods developed in \cite{ABCRST2}.
-For this reason most of our results are written for the Besov class $\B^{1,\alpha}(X)$ and the corresponding critical exponent $\alpha_1^\#$ rather than in terms of $KS^{\lambda,1}(X)$ and $\lambda_1^\#$.
+In particular, we note that $\alpha_1^\#:=\frac{\lambda_1^\#}{d_W}$ is the critical parameter in the Besov scale of the classes $\B^{1,\alpha}(X)$, that is, for $\alpha$ larger than this threshold, the corresponding Besov classes only contain constant functions.
+Working directly with the Besov classes $\B^{1,\alpha}(X)$ has the advantage of setting us in the framework of~\cite{ABCRST1}, which allows to use a wide range of heat semigroup techniques paralleling the methods developed in \cite{ABCRST2}.
+For this reason, most of our results are written for the Besov class $\B^{1,\alpha}(X)$ and the corresponding critical exponent $\alpha_1^\#$ rather than in terms of $KS^{\lambda,1}(X)$ and $\lambda_1^\#$.